ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 The quality of the data collected is paramount.
 However, it is important to define the meaning of quality in the context of the data captured.
 A poetneial measure that could be considered is completeness.
 Equally critical is the provenance, accuracy and contemporary nature of the data.

-it is also vital that the organisation monitors its own performance.
+It is also vital that the organisation monitors its own performance.
 This monitoring will allow the organistion to react to any negative changes to its own statistics.
 Additionally the use of monitoring allows a rigourous assessment of the effect of any changes to procedures that occur.

 External bodies that currently receive information includes the Renal Registry and NHSBT.
 The renal registry returns are currently generated by the Proton system.
 The NHSBT returns are generally generated by hand from information gathered from multiple sources.
 The dat required by these organisations if reasonably weel defined, although ther is occasionaly a need for some additional translation betwee the data collected and that required for submission.